THE FAB FOUR / FAB FIVE?

 ~DM

-3) minimal amount of chord changes - usually 3 chords at most - sometimes even less.
-Boring and repetitive!
+3) Minimal chord changes - usually 3 chords at most - sometimes even less.
+Roring and Bepetitive!

-4) songs never modulate into another key, which perpetuates the boredom.
-Boring and repetitive!
+4) Songs never modulate into another key, which perpetuates the boredom and repetitiveness!

-5) lack of volume dynamics - the only volume change is "additive" by the addition of instrument and additional recorded tracks and not by playing individual "instruments" softer or louder (this is often related to the fact that rappers can't play and instrument and bring in loops and don't even know how to vary the dynamics of these sounds on the computer.)
+5) Lack of volume dynamics - the only volume change is "additive" by the addition of instrument and additional recorded tracks and not by playing individual "instruments" softer or louder (this is often related to the fact that rappers can't play and instrument and bring in loops and don't even know how to vary the dynamics of these sounds on the computer.)
+Roring and Bepetitive!

-6) simple and repetitive and nursury rhyme types of melodies.
-The lack of melody in pop and hip hop is an embarassment.
+6) Simplistic nursery rhyme melodies.
+The lack of melody in today's pop and ALL hip hop is an absolute embarrassment.
 Nursery rhyme types of melodies are an upgrade.
-At least nursery rhymes are memorable and catchy!
+At least some nursery rhymes are memorable and catchy!
+Repetitive and boring!

 7) "AutoTune" digital recording software plug-in.
 AutoTune has become a standard "effect" in pop music - some say a song doesn't sound like "pop" without it.
 (AutoTune is the name of the synthetic vocal sound effect first heard in a Cher record "Believe" from 2003.)

-8) A related problem to AutoTune is "Melodyne" pitch correction.
+8) "Melodyne" pitch correction.
+(A related problem to AutoTune.)
 This is overused and it sanitizes the song and tries to "perfect" all vocals and instruments.
 The result is even more of a "fake, synthetic, contrived" sound.

-9) And in general, the ridiculously lame lyrics and dumb lyrical images - (eating linguini, driving a Lamborghini, "hanging with the bro's, banging the ho's," flashing the bling, cash register ring - whatever.
+9) Lame pathetic lyrics.
+Dumb lyrical images.
+(Eating linguini, driving a Lamborghini, "hanging with the bro's, banging the ho's," flashing the bling, cash register ring - whatever.
 This is the kind of simplistic junk obtained from any rhyming dictionary is one can't think of the words on their own.)
-Then again, what kind of lyrics or "music" does one expect from someone who dropped out of 5th grade?
+Then again, what kind of lyrics or "music" does one expect from the typical rap or hip hop "artist" who dropped out of 5th grade?
+What a race to the bottom.

 On the other hand, perhaps a music renaissance is wishful thinking and wishful drinking.
 Don't forget that this decline has been doing on a surprisingly long time.
-Hip hop fans have PTSD from 25+ years (35+ ?) of this junk being in the "culture" - kids since toddlerhood have been routinely hypnotized and lobotomized, having grown up with this stuff for so long - that by now they know of nothing else.
+Hip hop fans have PTSD from 25+ years (35+ ?) of this music being embedded in the "culture" - kids since toddlerhood have been growing up with this stuff for so long - that by now they know of nothing else.
 There are now parents who grew up with hip hop having 2nd generation hip hop listeners!
-Two generations in musical limbo and a musical coma, not being aware of any alternatives.
-Programmed.
-Sadly, in some ways they can't help it - it is all they have known since birth.
 Do fish realize they are in water?
-And an added problem: many kids today are incurious and have zero desire to explore any great music that preceded them.
+And an added problem: many kids today are not very curious to explore music that preceded them.

 Anyway, I've heard some writers even claim that today's "country music" is essentially rock music from the 70's with the added tropes of "trucks, booze, redneck lifestyle, the South, patriotism, relationship regrets, drunken nostalgia, blah blah blah etc. I could not disagree more.
 I find today's country music to be so incredibly contrived, simplistic, and predictably vapid and boring.
 It all sounds so alike.
 No wonder - it is all written by the same people and recorded by the same Nashville session musicians.
 It is a caricature of itself.
 A bunch of poseurs in cowboy hats.
 So forget that argument.
 An argument from people who know zero of music from the 70s.